Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Learn about your diagnosis

-Cancer is a group of more than 100 diseases, so it is important to understand your specific type of cancer or cancer-related syndrome you have been diagnosed with.
+Cancer is a group of more than 100 diseases.
+It is important to understand the specific type of cancer or cancer-related syndrome you have been diagnosed with.
 This includes other tests needed as part of the diagnosis process and the treatment options.
 Take an active role in your cancer care by asking questions and using resources available.
 This information will help you make informed treatment decisions.

-During your initial doctor’s visit, you may struggle to process the amount of information you receive, and unfamiliar medical language may confuse you.
+During your initial doctor’s visit, you may struggle to process the amount of information you receive.
+The unfamiliar medical language may confuse you.
 Ask your doctor to explain any medical terms you don’t understand.
 And don’t be afraid to ask questions.

-Also consider bringing a family member or a friend to your appointments to help listen and take notes.
-Or use a recorder during the visit, which allows you to capture information that you can replay in the future.
+Consider bringing a family member or friend to your appointments to help listen and take notes.
+Or record the conversation so you can replay it later.

 Some patients desire more information, while others prefer less.
-For example, some want to avoid hearing statistics about chances of survival.
-Tell your doctor and other members of your health care team your preferences for receiving information about your diagnosis, treatment, and prognosis (chance of recovery.
+Tell your health care team your preferences for receiving information about your diagnosis, treatment, and chance of recovery.
 Ask if there is a learning resource center or other patient education resources available at the place you are receiving treatment.

 Find medical care

-After receiving a cancer diagnosis, it is important find an oncologist—a doctor who specializes in treating people with cancer.
+After receiving a cancer diagnosis, you should find an oncologist.
+An oncologist is a doctor who specializes in treating cancer.
 Ask your primary care doctor, family members, and friends for referrals.
 Or search online to find an oncologist in your area.

 Also consider getting a second opinion.
 This involves visiting another doctor to gather more information about your diagnosis, confirm your diagnosis, or hear about a different approach to treatment.
 Getting a second opinion can boost your confidence in making decisions about your cancer care.
-A second opinion is a standard practice in medical care.
-In fact, many doctors encourage their patients to seek a second opinion.
+Many doctors encourage their patients to seek a second opinion.

-Meanwhile, ask your doctor what clinical trials are available as treatment options for your type of cancer.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than standard treatment.
+Ask your doctor what clinical trials are available as a treatment option for you.
+A clinical trial is a research study to test whether a new treatment is safe, effective, and possibly better than standard treatment.

-As you gather information, make appointments, receive test results, collect records, and track insurance coverage and finances, you will need a system to manage it all.
-Organization helps you gain control over your schedule and information, allowing you to receive the most value from the time spent with your health care providers and make well-informed decisions.
+You will need a system to track all of your research, appointments, test results, records, and finances.
+Organization helps you gain the most value from the time spent with your health care providers so you can make well-informed decisions.

-If you have a smartphone or tablet, you may want to download Cancer.Net’s free mobile app to help you stay organized.
-It provides portable cancer information, tracks side effects, saves prescription information, and records answers to a personalized list of questions.
+If you have a smartphone or tablet, you can download Cancer.Net’s free mobile app to stay organized.
+It provides cancer information, tracks side effects, and saves prescription information.
+The app also records answers to your personal questions.

 Emotional support.
-You may experience complex emotions while processing the news of a cancer diagnosis and undergoing treatment.
-In addition to communicating with your doctor, talk about your concerns with family members and friends.
-You may consider joining a support group, which allows you to share your experience and learn from others who are facing similar situations.
+You may experience complex emotions during your diagnosis and treatment.
+In addition to talking with your health care team, discuss your concerns with family members and friends.
+Consider joining a support group to share your experience and learn from others facing similar situations.

-Other outlets to express your emotions and relieve stress include writing in a journal; doing creative projects, such as painting; praying; reading; and meditating.
+Other outlets to express your emotions and relieve stress include:

 Practical support.
-As you experience challenges associated with cancer and cancer treatment, you may wonder how you can manage your normal responsibilities, including work and parenting.
-This is the time to accept help from others, take advantage of available conveniences, and reevaluate your priorities.
+As you deal with your cancer diagnosis and treatment, you may wonder how you can manage your normal responsibilities, including work and parenting.
+This is a time to ask for and accept help from others.
+There are many practical steps you can take to manage stress.

 Financial support.
-The cost of cancer care can be high, and these costs may be a burden for some people.
-It is important to talk openly with your health care team about the costs of your care soon after diagnosis.
-Understanding what costs to expect before starting treatment can help you manage the financial impact of cancer in the most effective way possible.
-Learn more about managing the cost of cancer care, including financial resources.
+The cost of cancer care can be high and a burden for some people.
+Soon after your diagnosis, begin talking openly with your health care team about the costs of your care.
+Understanding what costs to expect before starting treatment can help you manage cancer’s financial impact.
+Learn more about managing the cost of cancer care and find helpful financial resources.

-Although cancer is a serious disease, you have reasons to be hopeful.
-In the past several decades, major milestones have been reached in the care and treatment of people with cancer, including advances in treatment and supportive care for side effects.
+Finally, although cancer is a serious disease, you have reasons to be hopeful.
+In the past several decades, major milestones have been reached in the care and treatment of people with cancer, including metastatic cancer.
+These include advances in treatment and supportive care for side effects.